Available: Requestable

 Anne Applebaum

 Applebaum in 2024 Anne Elizabeth Applebaum (born July 25, 1964) is an American journalist and historian.
-She has written extensively about the history of Communism and the development of civil society in Central and Eastern Europe.
-Applebaum also holds Polish citizenship.
+She has written about the history of Communism and the development of civil society in Central and Eastern Europe.
+She became a Polish citizen in 2013.

-She has worked at ''The Economist'' and ''The Spectator'', and was a member of the editorial board of ''The Washington Post'' (2002–2006).
-Applebaum won the Pulitzer Prize for General Nonfiction in 2004 for ''Gulag: A History'' published the previous year.
-She is a staff writer for ''The Atlantic'' and a senior fellow at The Agora Institute at Johns Hopkins University School of Advanced International Studies.
+Applebaum has worked at ''The Economist'' and ''The Spectator'' magazines, and she was a member of the editorial board of ''The Washington Post'' (2002–2006).
+She won the Pulitzer Prize for General Nonfiction in 2004 for ''Gulag: A History''.
+She is a staff writer for ''The Atlantic'' magazine, as well as a senior fellow of the SNF Agora Institute and the School of Advanced International Studies at Johns Hopkins University.
 Provided by Wikipedia

 the seductive lure of authoritarianism